lockss/lockss-rtd-manual/docs/appendix/postgresql.rst

 Changing the PostgreSQL Database Password
 -----------------------------------------

 Changing the password of the embedded PostgreSQL database must done **while the LOCKSS stack is stopped**, requiring an interruption of service.
-To perform the change, perform the following steps as the ``lockss`` user [#fnlockss]_ in the :ref:`LOCKSS Installer Directory`:
+To perform the change, perform the following steps as the ``lockss`` user in the :ref:`LOCKSS Installer Directory`:

 1. Ensure the LOCKSS stack is stopped by running: